d-hackmt/Deep-Learning-PIBM/Lecture PDFs/UNIT 4/15 Ai Ethics.md

 - Regulation → helps enforce fairness and bias-mitigation at a larger scale and ensures accountability.
 - Without all three, we risk building AI that works technically but harms socially or legally.

 ---

-## Lecture Flow Suggestion (for ~1–1.5 hours)
-1. Introduction: What is AI ethics (definition, need)
-2. Why it’s important (with examples of harms if missing)
-3. Bias in AI: definition, sources, simple example, group exercise
-4. Fairness: What it means, challenges (e.g., treating everyone equally vs equitably), discussion
-5. Regulation: What it is, why needed, example of EU AI Act, discussion on how this affects India/other countries
-6. Case study review: Break students into pairs to pick a case, answer guided questions
-7. Wrap-up: Key take-aways, open questions for students to think of research topics or short projects

----

-## Suggestions for Student Activities / Mini-Research Projects
-- Each student-pair picks an AI application (e.g., loan approval, hiring, medical diagnosis, facial recognition) and investigates:
-  - What data is used?
-Could there be bias?
-  - What fairness issues might arise?
-  - Are there regulations in India for that application?
-  - How could the system be made more ethical (bias mitigation, fairness checks, transparency)?
-- Write a short report: literature review (what is known), gap (what’s missing), methodology (how you’d check bias/fairness), expected result/conclusion.
-- Present a mini-case in class.

----